Giftkanene/group36-data-mining-project/README.md

 - Automatic discovery of council documents (CDF projects, grants/loans, bursaries, publications, budgets, minutes and financial statements).
 - A news/article scraper with pagination.
 - Full public article text and linked-document URLs for traceability.
-- A document downloader for linked PDFs and office documents.
+- A document downloader for linked PDFs and all office documents.
 - A PDF extraction helper using `pdfplumber`, including a CDF evidence index and table manifest.
 - A validation script that checks row counts, required columns, pipe delimiters, duplicate URLs and missing provenance URLs.
 - A Jupyter notebook showing the scraping workflow and methodology.